Grid Resiliency Formula Grant Program - Section 40101(d)

 About the Grid Resilience Program

 The Grid Resilience Formula Grant Program, funded through Section 40101(d) Formula Grants to States & Indian Tribes of the Infrastructure Investment and Jobs Act (IIJA), will be administered through the Alaska Energy Authority (AEA), as designated by Governor Mike Dunleavy.
 The national program provides $2.5 billion in formula grants to States and Indian Tribes to improve the resiliency of the electric grid infrastructure against disruptive events.
-AEA’s administration of the Program solely pertains to those Federal allocations to the State of Alaska over the Program’s five-year funding period; Alaska’s Tribal entities have been allocated their funding.
-Alaska has been allocated $12.1 in formula grant funds, for the first year of funding, with the second-year allocation yet to be determined by the United States Department of Energy (DOE).
-AEA’s application to be submitted by March 31, 2023, will cover those allocations for the first two funding years, or approximately $22.2 million.
+AEA’s administration of the Program solely pertains to those Federal allocations to the State of Alaska over the Program’s five-year funding period; Alaska’s Tribal entities have been allocated their funding directly under the program.
+Alaska has been allocated $12.1M in formula grant funds, for the first year of funding, and $10.1M per the second-year allocation for a total of $22.2M for the first two funding years.
+AEA submitted its application on April 18, 2023 covering those allocations for the first two funding years.
 It is estimated that Alaska will receive approximately $60 million over the five-year Program period.
 It is AEA’s plan to issue grant funds via a competitive, sub-award process.
+As per the requirements of this funding opportunity, the State of Alaska has provided the mandatory 15% match for prime recipients, however, an additional one-third (1/3) match will be required for those selected sub-applicants, based on the total grant funds requested.

 Eligible entities that may apply for sub-awards under this Program include electric grid operators, electricity storage operators, electricity generators, and transmission owners or operators holding a Certificate of Public Necessity and Convenience, as issued by the Regulatory Commission of Alaska.